Toward Jordan Decompositions of Tensors: Constructing an algebra extending tensor space

 We also note that the matrix multiplication tensor has an expression that looks like the sum of 2 of these semi-simple-like elements, and moreover, we checked that the adjoint rank profile of $p_i + p_j$ is identical to that of mmult.

 Moreover, like in example~\ref{ex:g36}, we are curious to understand the adjoint elements that are not purely in a single graded piece of $\fa$ and which could be semisimple.
-A potential candidate could be $h_0 + e_0 e_4 e_8$ which appears to have constant ranks for powers of the adjoint operator. \end{example}
+A potential candidate could be $h_0 + e_0 e_4 e_8$, with $h_0 $ the first basis vector in the Cartan in $\sl V$, which appears to have constant ranks for powers of the adjoint operator.
+So it seems that there are ad-semisimple elements in this algebra, just not concentrated in a single grade. \end{example}